Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### General Configuration

-- Kafka Connector Identifier (Mandatory)
+- (Mandatory) **Kafka Connector Identifier**

-  The `id` attribute of the `adapters_conf` root tag defines the Kafka Connector identifier, which will be used by the Clients to request this Adapter Set while setting up the connection to a Lighstreamer Server through a _LightstreamerClient_ object.
+  The `id` attribute of the `adapters_conf` root tag defines the _Kafka Connector identifier_, which will be used by the Clients to request this Adapter Set while setting up the connection to a Lighstreamer Server through a _LightstreamerClient_ object.

   The factory value is set to `KafkaConnector` for convenience, but you are free to change it as per your requirements.